Level3-REST/site/doc/profiles/root.md

 ##### `Profile: <http://level3.rest/profiles/root>`

-The Root resource is the top-level resource for a graph of related resources.
+The Root resource is the top resource for a graph of related resources.
+Roots cannot be deleted or edited in any way.

 ### Discovery